MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.18	(2021/10/05)
+  - Add: Logging off users are now awaited.
+This solve an issue while deleting a FSLogix profile while the logoff process is still running
 - 1.0.1.17	(2021/10/03)
   - Add: Showing the current usage of Azure files file shares; Fix: Removing FSLogix profiles will now consider SIDDirNameMatch
 - 1.0.1.16	(2021/09/25)